BDC Hamburger Icon

 • Instagram: Instagram is an excellent marketing and advertising platform.
 Its algorithm is optimized for valuable content, so your strategy must include consistently helpful, high-quality Instagram posts.

-• X (formerly known as Twitter): Consistency is also paramount when you’re using this social media site as a marketing channel.
+• X (formerly Twitter): Consistency is also paramount when you’re using this social media site as a marketing channel.
 The ultimate goal is to provide relevant content for your audience.

-Evaluate and test various social media platforms.
+• Test potential platforms for suitability.
+Evaluate and test various social media platforms to find where your brand resonates the best.
 For example, business-to-business (B2B) companies can benefit from a LinkedIn business profile, home services companies can generate referrals from Nextdoor, and Pinterest can boost e-commerce product sales.

 8. Cultivate relationships with influencers.

-Influencers can be as crucial as customers.
+Social media influencers can be an enormous boon for brand awareness.
 Getting influencers to market your product can build brand trust, offer social proof and boost sales.

 Evaluate influencers based on their audiences and personalities.
-Ensure their audience includes your target customers.
-Contact them to see if they’re interested in cross-promotional efforts with free products and services.
-An authentic, organic influencer relationship can raise brand awareness and propel your startup to a credible force.
+Ensure that their audience includes your target customers.
+Contact them to see if they’re interested in cross-promotional efforts in exchange for free products and services.
+An authentic, organic influencer relationship can raise brand awareness and transform your startup into a credible force.

 FYIDid you know

 Watch out for influencer marketing fraud.
-Fake influencers often purchase followers to make their accounts look popular, deceiving businesses into unhelpful relationships.
+Fake influencers often purchase followers to make their accounts look popular and then deceive businesses into entering unhelpful relationships.

 • Happiness: Positive posts with smiling, laughing and happy customers can increase user engagement.
 Coca-Cola is an example of a brand that has leveraged this kind of emotional content to reach consumers.
 Its ads feature photos of happy people and taglines such as “open happiness” and “taste the feeling.”

 • Fear: Fear is an instinct that triggers reactions to threats and boosts our chances of survival.
 It creates a sense of urgency that prompts us to act or effect change.
 For example, public service announcements often employ fear tactics to prevent cigarette smoking and drunk driving.
-Use caution with this strategy to avoid upsetting and turning off consumers.
+However, use this strategy with caution to avoid upsetting and turning off potential customers.

 • Anger: Although anger is a negative emotion, it can spur people to act.
 You may want to create ads that prompt your target audience to ask important questions, and sometimes, anger is a necessary part of this.
 Again, aim for this reaction sparingly and responsibly.

 Word-of-mouth advertising is a powerful marketing strategy that helps build brand advocacy.
-Because people make purchases based on trust and credibility, you can take advantage of their networks to get referrals.
+Because people make purchases based on trust and credibility, you can leverage their networks to get referrals.

 Getting a referral is a two-step process.
 First, you must deliver top-quality results to clients.
 In addition to offering a stellar product or service, you must communicate openly and often with customers.

-The second step is to ask for feedback — both good and bad.
+The second step is to ask for customer feedback — both good and bad.
 To build customer trust, lead with transparency when you handle mistakes.
-Asking for feedback is a great way to learn your clients’ personalities and find out how satisfied they are.
-You can then use their feedback to build on your service for the future.
+Asking for feedback is a great way to understand your clients’ personalities and find out how satisfied they are.
+You can then use their feedback to improve your service.

 Brand consistency is crucial for businesses of all sizes.
-Although your startup will undergo minor changes over time, consistency in your brand image and communication is vital, as it instills your credibility and customers’ confidence in your service.
+Although your startup will undergo some changes over time, it’s vital for your brand image and communication to remain consistent because it reinforces your credibility and builds customers’ confidence in your service.

-The only way to gauge success or failure is by consistently measuring your digital marketing ROI.
+The only way to gauge success or failure is to consistently measure your digital marketing ROI.
 How does your audience interact with your brand online?
 Do you have high conversion rates and low bounce rates?
-Are your Instagram posts driving more engagement than your Facebook posts are?
-Assess your strategy’s performance to identify areas of improvement.
+Are your Instagram posts driving more engagement than your Facebook posts?
+Assess your strategy’s performance to identify areas for improvement.

-How frequently you measure your results will vary by metric.
-You might need to check some metrics daily (such as website visits, total number of leads, and leads and visits per channel).
-In contrast, other metrics can be measured weekly or monthly (such as new versus returning visitors, click-through rates, and cost per acquisition).
+You might need to check some metrics daily, such as website visits, total number of leads, and leads and visits per channel.
+In contrast, other metrics — such as new versus returning visitors, click-through rates, and cost per acquisition — can be measured weekly or monthly.

 After you measure your results, don’t hesitate to modify your marketing plan if needed.
 Your marketing strategy should evolve with your business.

 Individual talents and skills are essential for business success.
 However, teamwork and employee collaboration can take your business to the next level.
-To develop an effective marketing plan, you need the right team.
-Whether you hire full-time employees or a marketing agency, consider these factors:
+Whether you hire full-time employees or use a marketing agency, consider these factors:

 • Identify the roles you need to fill to achieve your goals.